jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 I used to live by the adage, “When you’re good, you tell other people, but when you’re great, other people tell other people about you.”

 While this is still mostly true, the world is a noisy place.
-Markets are not oversaturated as much as crowded with noisy C and D-level players who learned to self-promote to compensate for their lack of skill.&nbsp;
+Markets are not oversaturated as much as crowded with noisy C and D-level players who learned to self-promote to compensate for their lack of skill.

 It’s great when those people find you, but it’s even more powerful when you start to seek them out.